 When the resurrected Jesus appeared to Mary the Magdalene, he seemed to her to be a gardener.
 He is, perhaps, as Fra Angelico depicted him, deliberately dressed as a gardener, since he is depicted carrying a hoe over his shoulder (in paintings by other artists, Jesus is alternatively depicted carrying a shovel, a rake, or a trowel).
 As a gardener, Jesus models the work of a laborer in the verdant greening of Creation and helping to make all things new.
 The imagery is suggestive of the New Adam who restores Eden by purposefully cultivating it – both recognizing and affirming its sacred origin and nature.

 I believe, if we are to be faithful followers of Christ, we must be Spiritual Gardeners of God’s Creation.
 We must seek justice and quality of life for all creatures.
 We must work to replace an ideology of domestication v. wildness with a theology of respectful collaboration for mutual enhancement of our lives on this Earth.
 Earth healthy agriculture and husbandry, energy resource development, architecture and building practices, life-giving distribution of wealth and resources, must all be informed by spiritual practices of gratitude, compassion and sustainable living.
 Ultimately, our core relationship with God is experienced in our relationship through, with and to Creation.

-Yes, it is time for a for Greening the Spirit of the World, and I am committed to being a Greening Spirit on God’s behalf within the truest and best cathedral – Creation.
+Yes, it is time for a for the greening of the world and of the Church , and I am committed to being a Greening Spirit on God’s behalf within the truest and best cathedral – Creation.
 May our common commitment draw us together in the circle of Creation for greater health in body, mind and spirit for all.